How to quit playing video games

 You want to closely observe how you behave and feel while gaming.

-When you’re gaming, do you feel like skipping other responsibilities (like eating, going to bed on time, or keeping track of time)?
+When you’re gaming, do you feel like skipping other responsibilities (like eating, going to bed on time, or avoiding work)?

 How does gaming make you feel?
 Competitive games bring rage into most people.
 How do you feel about losing 5 games in a row?
 How do you feel about teaming up with incompetent players?